typst/typst/docs/tutorial/4-template.md

 ```

 We have now converted the conference paper into a reusable template for that
 conference!
-Why not share it on
+Why not share it in the [Forum](https://forum.typst.app/) or on
 [Typst's Discord server](https://discord.gg/2uDybryKPe) so that others can use
 it too?